A Level Maths (Reformed), September 2017 onwards

 “Mathematics is the most beautiful and most powerful creation of the human spirit.” - Stefan Banach

-Alongside the general entry requirements to Sixth Form, students must achieve at least a Grade 6 in GCSE Maths and have at least B grades in two Science GCSEs.
+Alongside the general entry requirements to Sixth Form, students must achieve at least a Grade 6 in GCSE Maths and have at least a grade 5 in two Science GCSEs.

 During the Mathematics A Level students will study three specific areas, pure mathematics, statistics and mechanics.
 These will examined in three papers, the first two of which will focus on the pure content and the third will cover both statistics and mechanics.
 Each paper is equally weighted meaning that pure mathematics represents two thirds of the course, with the rest being split between statistics and mechanics.